 Because the NRCS is a federal entity, it might be some time before the NRCS publishes the report submitted some time ago.
 John summarizes the main items of the study: We found that mechanical equipment can indeed use very low energy amounts to provide circulation/aeration within ponds, which helps augment the aerobic bacterial growth and decomposition process, while at the same time creating a somewhat hostile environment for anaerobic bacteria, making the ponds decompose material aerobically (without odor).
 The ponds were frequently sampled and tested and from the results shown to John, showed pretty complete decomposition and retention of the original manure levels of nitrogen almost completely being held in ammonium form.
 As most plant scientists will confirm, ammonium is a form of nitrogen which can be adsorbed directly into the plant leaves.
 The study concluded there was much success, while also revealing that several of the test sites requested that the equipment be pulled off the ponds because stringy material kept wrapping up on the impellers and required them to take the units off for cleaning.
 This obviously became so burdensome that it negated the beneficial odor elimination.

-Failure of the grant recipient to address some of these issues, and other issues led John to reconsider the whole concept of how the aeration was being performed, develop the WISE technology theory, submit it to SDSU engineeering professors for contemplation, and to start designing equipment from scratch, specifically to perform the WISE process.
-John submitted several patents related to the equipment he designed, and upon submission and direction from the Patent Attorney to basically “run like hell with it”(John’s word’s not the attorneys)…..
+Failure of the grant recipient to address some of these issues, and other issues led John to reconsider the whole concept of how the aeration was being performed, develop the WISE technology theory, submit patent applications, and start to get equipment installed.
 John started testing of the prototype in early months of 2014, and continued polishing up design and manufacturing issues when $ became available through various sources.

 Installation of the prototype in March of 2014, and various upgrades and additional units on a pond system near Omaha NE, successfully proving the design and performance to be far superior to previous attempts by various manufacturers of the past 50 years.